 So, if you’re hoping to make it big as an entrepreneur in Kenya, we suggest steering clear of the tender business.
 Instead, look for opportunities that align with your values and skills—not only will it be better for your finances and reputation, but it’ll keep you out of legal trouble too!

 Congratulations on making it to the end of this informative article!
-By now, you have a clear understanding of the 13worst businesses to start in Kenya.
+By now, you have a clear understanding of the 13 types of businesses to avoid in Kenya.
 Starting a business can be an exciting journey, but it’s important to do your due diligence and research to ensure that you’re choosing a viable option.

 It’s understandable that some of these businesses may seem attractive because of the promise of quick profits or popularity.
 However, it’s important to consider the long-term sustainability, competition, and potential ethical and legal implications of the business you choose to pursue.